six-two/qr.html/README.md

 ## Changelog

+- Added clipboard monitoring support.
+When the user enables the checkbox, the QR code is updated every time the clipboard changes.
+This feature can be completely disabled by modifying `qr.html` and setting `SHOW_CLIPBOARD_MONITORING_CONTROLS` to `false`.
 - Changed QR code generator library from [qrcodejs](https://github.com/davidshimjs/qrcodejs) to [qr-creator](https://github.com/nimiq/qr-creator), beacuse qrcodejs is no longer maintained and buggy (had problems with Unicode).
 Even the better maintained fork (https://github.com/zhiyuan-l/qrcodejs) still had the same problem sometimes